 The Journey - Motivated by Colour

 Niki graduated from the University of Aberdeen in 1987 with a Master of Arts degree and went on to work in the design industry specifying contemporary furniture, lighting and artworks for public and private projects around Scotland.

 I became increasingly interested in the use of colour as a powerful design tool and created a new interiors colour palette for a paint company's interiors range.
 This was awarded a Living etc Loves logo in 2010.
-I was also writing about colour theory and was a invited to speak about colour harmony at Grand Designs Live at London’s ExCeL.
+I was also writing about colour theory and was invited to speak about colour harmony at Grand Designs Live at London’s ExCeL.

 While working in colour design, I visited Bute Fabrics, a highly respected textile mill on the Scottish island of Bute.
-As soon as I saw the quality and skills the British textiles mills could offer, I knew I was going to move into textile design.
+As soon as I saw the quality and skills the British textiles mills could offer, I knew I was going to move into textiles.

 It was at this point, that I met Solii Brodie, owner of BeFabBeCreative, a fabric printing company, based in Edinburgh.
 She actively encouraged me to print my surface patterns onto local linens and silks.
 I was hooked.
 She introduced me to Kalopsia Collective, a micro manufacturing facility also in Edinburgh which helped me prototype the necktie collection allowing me the confidence to then have them manufactured by one of Britain's oldest tie makers.

 I am extremely grateful to the many people and organisations who have helped me grow.

 I use my company name, unifiedspace Ltd, for interiors projects and my own name, niki fulton, for my brand of neckware accessories.